Catalog of Federal Domestic Assistance (CFDA) Number: 84.373Y.

-If you request an application package from ED Pubs, be sure to identify this competition as follows: CFDA number 84.373X.
+If you request an application from ED Pubs, be sure to identify this competition as follows: CFDA number 84.373Y.

 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this competition.

 Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit Part III to the equivalent of no more than 40 pages using the following standards:
+You must limit Part III to the equivalent of no more than 70 pages, using the following standards:

 The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, the references, or the letters of support.
-However, the page limit does apply to all of the application narrative section (Part III).
+However, you must include all of the application narrative in Part III.

 3. Submission Dates and Times:

-Applications for grants under this competition may be submitted electronically using the Electronic Grant Application System (e-Application) accessible through the Department's e-Grants Web site, or in paper format by mail or hand delivery.
-For information (including dates and times) about how Start Printed Page 32438to submit your application electronically, or in paper format by mail or hand delivery, please refer to section IV.
-7. Other Submission Requirements of this notice.
+Applications for grants under this competition may be submitted electronically using the Grants.gov Apply site (Grants.gov), or in paper format by mail or hand delivery.
+For information (including dates and times) about how to submit your application electronically, or by mail or hand delivery, please refer to section IV.6.
+Other Submission Requirements in this notice.

 We do not consider an application that does not comply with the deadline requirements.